tvmai/tvmai.github.io/_posts/2018-10-03-auto-tune-all.md

 With an expressive code generator and an efficient search algorithm, we are able to generate kernels that are comparable to heavily hand-optimized ones.
-Since programmer time is expensive and machine time is getting cheaper, we believe the auto-tuning with real hardware and data in the loop will be the standard workflow for inference deployment.
+Since programmer time is expensive and machine time is getting cheaper, we believe automatic optimization with real hardware and data in the loop will be the standard workflow for inference deployment.
 TVM just provides such a solution.

 ## Links